SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 |---|---|---|

-| System APIs | Expose backend system data | SAP orders API |
+| System APIs | Expose data from backend systems | SAP order API |

-| Process APIs | Orchestrate business logic | Complete fulfillment API |
+| Process APIs | Orchestrate business logic | Full fulfillment API |

-| Experience APIs | Optimized for consumers | Mobile app API |
+| Experience APIs | Optimized for end consumers | Mobile app API |

 Advantages: